tcasling/katacoda-scenarios/hello-world/step1.md

 1. And the third and this one has a sub-list
     1. This is a sublist
     1. Another item in my sublist.
-This is `inline code`
+This is `inline code`.
+I really like this rather than having to put \<code> markers.
+However, the sublist still uses arabic numbers.
+It would be nice to be able to change.

+#### Defintion Lists - Heading 4

 I really like using definition lists.
 However, I don't think they are allowed.
 Let's see: